hatchet-dev/pickaxe/README.md

 Beyond Hatchet, there are two other points of inspiration for Pickaxe:

 - [12-factor agents](https://github.com/humanlayer/12-factor-agents) -- this is the foundation for why Pickaxe advocates owning your control flow, context window, and prompts
-- Anthropic's [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents) -- we have ensured that each pattern documented in this post are compatible with Pickaxe
+- Anthropic's [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents) -- we have ensured that each pattern documented in Anthropic's post are compatible with Pickaxe